 How freelance copywriters conquer writer’s block

-Freelance copywriters write copy – at least, that’s what they’re supposed to do.
+Freelance copywriters write copy – at least, that’s what they’re suppose to do.

 On a good day, ideas come thick and fast.
-Words pop into the mind and flow through the fingertips to dance across the page with an elegance that would make Darcey Bussell look like a newborn elephant taking its first steps.
+Words pop into the mind and flow through the fingertips, dancing across the page with an elegance that would make Darcey Bussell look like a newborn elephant.

 It’s what freelance copywriters do.
-Words are their stock in trade – ads need devising, blogs need populating, stories need telling… and then it hits – the copywriter’s nemesis – writer’s block.
-Like a sleeping buffalo; push all you like, it feels like nothing’s going to shift it.
+Words are their stock in trade – websites need populating, stories need telling… and then it hits – the copywriter’s nemesis – writer’s block.
+Like a sleeping policeman, push all you like, nothing’s gonna shift it.

 So, how do we get over writer’s block?
-Are there any tricks that can help us turn a sticky keyboard into a glorious piece of customer-grabbing prose?
+Are there any tricks that can help us turn a sticky keyboard into a glorious chunk of prose?

-Writer’s block can strike at any time, but freelance copywriters have deadlines to hit and in the commercial world it’s usually only the client that has the power to change the target date.
+Writer’s block can strike at any time, but there are deadlines to hit and in the commercial world, only the client can change them.